dennis9819/Tremelo-Effect-Pedal/partlist.md

 * 5x 1uF (https://www.reichelt.de/elko-radial-1-0-f-250-v-rm-2-5-85-c-2000h-20--m-a-1-0u-250-p199804.html?&trstct=pol_3&nbc=1)
 * 1x 47uF 16V (https://www.reichelt.de/elko-radial-47-f-16-v-rm-2-0-85-c-2000h-20--rad-47-16-p15142.html?&trstct=pol_0&nbc=1)

+'Capacitors can be replaced by other capacitors with the same capacitance and a minimum voltage rating of 9V.
+C1,C7,C12 and C14 are part of the signal chain and should be of adequate quality.

 ### Film Capacitors
 * 3x 100nF (https://www.reichelt.de/mks2-pet-kondensator-100-nf-10-63-vdc-rm-5-mks2-63-100n-p12349.html?&trstct=pos_1&nbc=1)
 * 1x 330nF (https://www.reichelt.de/mks2-pet-kondensator-330-nf-5-63-vdc-rm-5-mks2-63-330n-p12355.html?&trstct=pol_0&nbc=1)

+'Capacitors can be replaced by other capacitors with the same capacitance and a minimum voltage rating of 9V

 ### Resistors
 * 1x 220R 5%